acedatabasefoundation/db/README.md

 ace types
-ace types ./ace
+ace types ./ace local
   - Create types (TS) and typedefs (JSDoc)
-  - Path is optional, it's relative to your package.json and is what your folder name is
+  - First property (optional), is the "directory" that holds your graph
+  - Second property (optional), is the "environment" that we are in
-  - If path is included, types are schema specific
+  - If "directory" & "environment" are included, types are schema specific

+ace schema:push ./ace production 1,2,3
+  - If local schema updated to version 3, we push to production and now we want the production schema to go from version 1 to version 3
+  - First property (required), is the "directory" that holds your graph
+  - Second property (required), is the "environment" that we are in
+  - Thrid property (required), is the "version movement".
+Examples:
+      - Version 8 to Version 9 is 8,9
+      - Version 2 to Version 1 is 2,1
+      - Version 7 to Version 8 to Version 9 is 7,8,9

 ace -v